-For the year ended June 30, 2020, the LDFA had revenue of approximately \$5.2 million.
-This is an increase from the prior year.
+For the year ended June 30, 2021, the LDFA had revenue of approximately \$4.9 million.
+This is a slight decrease from the prior year, but still up from other recent years.
 Acts 480 and 481, Public Acts of Michigan of 2018 ("Acts 480 and 481") assisted authorities that were receiving reimbursement from the State of Michigan (the "State") after having been adversely affected by personal property tax reform.
-This was part of the reason for the increase.

-Expenses decreased to approximately \$900,000, which mainly consists of interest expense.
-The Core Community Fund grant project is near completion, and the remainder of the grant should be spent during the year ending June 30, 2021.
+Expenses held steady at around \$900,000, which mainly consisted of interest expense and project cost reimbursement.
+The Core Community Fund grant project is near completion, and the remainder of the grant should be spent during the year ending June 30, 2022.

-In the prior fiscal year, in order to alleviate cash flow concerns, the LDFA received a \$2.5 million bridge loan from the Economic Development Corporation of the City of Detroit (the "EDC").
-The loan is anticipated to be repaid during the fiscal year ending June 30, 2022.
+In order to alleviate cash flow concerns, the LDFA had received a \$2.5 million bridge loan from the Economic Development Corporation of the City of Detroit (the "EDC").
+The loan was repaid during the fiscal year ended June 30, 2021.